 - Hat: To lower your risk of sunstroke and heat exhaustion, don’t forget to bring along a hat.
 In the hot temperatures of Vietnam, a breathable & moisture-wicking hat is best.

 - Shoes: If you’re planning to stick mostly to cities like Hanoi, Hue or Ho Chi Minh City, a pair of comfortable casual walking shoes will be an excellent addition to your Vietnam packing list.
+During rainy season, you’ll thank yourself for packing a good pair of waterproof walking shoes.
 For more active adventures such as hiking in Northern Vietnam, be sure to pack a pair of low-cut hiking shoes for better traction and foot support.
 (Check out these top hiking shoe picks for men and women.)